-Commission or outside hearing officer agrees to accept briefs by email, six copies of Staff's Hearing Brief will be delivered to the Commission, assigned Commissioner, or outside hearing officer and all parties to the proceeding no later than 30 calendar days prior to the date the hearing on the merits commences.
-The respondent(s)' responsive brief will be due no later than 15 calendar days prior to the date the hearing on the merits commences, and Staff's rebuttal brief will be submitted no later than 5 calendar days prior to the date the hearing on the merits commences.
+- C. Hearing Briefs.
+The Executive Director will, and any respondent may, submit a hearing brief.
+The briefs will outline significant legal arguments and list evidence and witnesses to be presented at the hearing and may attach anticipated evidence, including documents and declarations.
+The briefs are not required to list anticipated rebuttal evidence or rebuttal witnesses.
+For page limitations and formatting requirements, see Section 8 of these regulations.
+Staff's Hearing Brief will be delivered to each Commissioner, assigned Commissioner, or outside hearing officer, and to all parties to the proceeding no later than 30 calendar days prior to the date the hearing on the merits commences.
+The respondent(s)' Responsive Brief will be delivered to each Commissioner, assigned Commissioner, or outside hearing officer, and to all parties to the proceeding no later than 15 calendar days prior to the date the hearing on the merits commences.
+Staff's Rebuttal Brief will be delivered to each Commissioner, assigned Commissioner, or outside hearing officer, and to all parties to the proceeding no later than 5 calendar days prior to the date the hearing on the merits commences. - D. General Rules and Procedures.